rogalski/pygda-pylint-talk/SLIDES.md

 TokenInfo(type=53 (OP), string='>=', start=(2, 13),
           end=(2, 15), line='    return a >= 2\n')
 ```
-Each token has some some basic data associated with themselves:
+Each token has some some basic data associated with itself:
 - token type
 - string value
 - row and column indices for beginning and end of token